Judy Carmichael: Festivals and concerts

 Carmichael has played major festivals and concert halls internationally.
 She has toured for United States State Department in Australia, India, Portugal, Brazil, Morocco and Singapore.
-In 1992, she was the first jazz musician sponsored by the United States Government tour to China.
+In 1992, she was the first jazz musician sponsored by the United States Government to tour China.

 Her performances include Carnegie Hall, Jazz Festival 2008 Brazil, Jazz at Lincoln Center's Fats Waller Festival Peggy Guggenheim Museum, Tanglewood Jazz Festival, and 92d Street Y's Jazz in July.
 She made her debut as a vocalist on September 10, 1996, at the Tavern on the Green restaurant in New York City with Steve Ross.

-Carmichael, particularly as ambassador and revivalist of a form of jazz that peaked many decades ago, is known for being one of the most accessible jazz pianists in the business.
+Carmichael is known for being one of the most accessible jazz pianists in the business, particularly as ambassador and revivalist of a form of jazz that peaked many decades ago.